iServe

 iServe currently embeds a number of import mechanisms able to deal with

-Taking the original descriptions, iServe automatically generates the appropriate RDF statements according to the Minimal Service Model and expose them as linked data, thus providing a simple means for publishing Semantic Web Services in a manner that is suitable for the description and interlinking of services, people and data.
+Taking the original descriptions, iServe automatically generates the appropriate RDF statements according to the Minimal Service Model and exposes them as Linked Data, thus providing a simple means for publishing service descriptions in a manner that is suitable for the description, interlinking of services with people and data, discovery of reusable services, and their eventual invocation.

 Using iServe